Vinayak-Sutar/indecimal-rag-assignment/README.md

 - **Python 3.10+** (Tested on Python 3.10)
 - **[Ollama](https://ollama.com/)** (Optional, only required if you want to run offline local inference)
-- An **Nvidia GPU** is highly recommended for running local models, though it is not strictly required.

 ### Installation Instructions